 It’s no secret that housing became expensive during this period of high inflation.
 Rents have increased by a median of 11% and house prices have climbed around 19% since 2021.
 Many factors are behind this increase, such as the end of eviction moratoriums, low interest rates and the ever-increasing demand for limited properties.

-Blackstone is also developing in the university rental real estate market since it acquire all outstanding shares of American University Communities Inc. (NYSE: VAC) shares for $65.47 per fully diluted share in an all-cash transaction valued at approximately $12.8 billion, including the assumption of debt.
+Blackstone is also developing in the university rental real estate market since it acquire all outstanding shares of American University Communities Inc. (NYSE: ACC) shares for $65.47 per fully diluted share in an all-cash transaction valued at approximately $12.8 billion, including the assumption of debt.
 American Campus Communities is a leader in providing student rentals.

 It owns 66 properties in 71 top college markets like Arizona State University, University of Texas at Austin and UC Berkeley.
 These properties are either on college campuses or within walking distance of campuses, making life more convenient for students.